Probabilistic Categorical Adversarial Attack & Adversarial Training: Probabilistic Adversarial Training

+In this section, we provide an exemplar case to transfer one representative defense, PGD adversarial training~\cite{DBLP:conf/iclr/MadryMSTV18} to categorical defense.
+Note that we also extend another effective defense TRADES \cite{DBLP:journals/corr/abs-1901-08573} and the detail is shown in Appendix \ref{sec:trades}.
+It is also worth mentioning that other types of defenses such as certified defenses~\citep{cohen2019certified} also have the potential to be transferred to the categorical data via \method and we leave this exploration as future investigations.

-Adversarial training\cite{DBLP:journals/corr/SzegedyZSBEGF13}\cite{DBLP:journals/corr/GoodfellowSS14}\cite{DBLP:conf/iclr/MadryMSTV18} is one of the most effective methods to build robust models.
-Its training incorporates adversarial examples to improve robustness.
-However, greedy methods have limited applications in adversarial training when dealing with categorical input models due to their slow speed.
-The proposed PCAA method significantly improves time efficiency.
-In this case, we propose Probabilistic Adversarial Training (PAdvT) based on PCAA in order to train robust models on categorical data.
-Recalling the formulation of PCAA in Eq. \ref{final optimization}, and denoting the parameters for classifier $f$ with $\theta$, the training objective for PAdvT is formulated as
+Based on PGD adversarial training for continuous data, we propose Probabilistic Adversarial Training (\defense) based on \method to train robust models for categorical data.
+Recalling the formulation of \method in Eq.(\ref{final optimization}), and denoting the parameters for classifier $f$ as $\theta$, the training objective for \defense is formulated as: